barryfeng/DESN2000_W11A_Team3/README.md

 * All arithmetic inside the PI controller is done using fixed point arithmetic to reduce overhead for the ARM CPU.
 * The controller output is then checked for saturation and overflow.
 If saturation or overflow (for uint_16t) occurs, the output is capped at the 16-bit out_max value specified in controller initialisation.

+### Diagnostic Code Loading/Execution (./diagnostics)
+* The diagnostic code is loaded by copying data from an inserted SD card into the SDRAM.
+* Interfacing with the SD card is performed over the SPI and MMC interfaces.
+* The code loading process uses a set of stardard APIs defined by NXP in the SPI_MMC file.
+* When started, the SPI_MMC APIs are called and data is read in continuous 512B blocks and stored in MMCRData arrays.
+These arrays are copied to the diagnostic_code array before being cleared by the subsequent write cycle.
+* This loaded diagnostic code is then run using a function pointer using run_diag_code() in diagnostics.c.
+* A series of checks are also performed to ensure that the diagnostic process cannot be entered when the light rail is in operation (velocity > 0, brakes disengaged).

 # Version History
 ## v1.0.0a1